 Why RIOC Must Get Out

-Calling for RIOC’s dismissal or, really, reinvention rises from causes both near and far, but the overall issues are simple.
+Calling for RIOC’s dismissal or, realistically, reinvention rises from causes both near and far, but the overall issues are simple.

 Let’s put it this way.
-RIOC never absorbed enough of the community, and it grew like a second head disconnected from its other head and its shared heart.
+RIOC never absorbed much of the community, and it grew like a second head disconnected from its other head and its shared heart.
+RIOC, in short, is a parasite.

-It’s so damned un-American, it belongs in another world where leaders never listen.
-They only protect themselves, but it should never have gotten this way.
+It’s so damned un-American, it belongs in another world where leaders never listen because they don’t have to.
+They never stand for election, reelection or even approval.
+Their main goal is protecting their jobs, and it should never have gotten this way.

 Yes, political leaders are accused everywhere of not listening to constituents, and it’s always somewhat true.
-But the Roosevelt Island crew takes the cake.
+But the Roosevelt Island crew takes the cake because power-sharing does not sever their interests.

 Developing reasonable local empowerment could’ve set the stage for success, long ago.
 But politicians turned RIOC into an insulated piggybank instead.